MEM2677/spid-bundle-be/README.md

 where NAMESPACE is the namespace of the Entando installation of interest.

-**NOTE:** this step must be executed at least once, otherwise the bundle installation will fail.
+**NOTE:** make sure to have the correct _bundle ID_ configured and to execute this script at loeast once, otherwise the installation will fail.

 ### Create the bundle directory